Judrummer/JxAdapter/README.md

 dependencies {
     implementation 'com.github.judrummer.jxadapter:jxadapter:1.0.0'

-    //If want to use kotlin android extention LayoutContainer experimental implementation 'com.github.judrummer.jxadapter:jxadapter-layoutcontainer:1.0.0' }
+    //If you want to use kotlin android extention LayoutContainer experimental implementation 'com.github.judrummer.jxadapter:jxadapter-layoutcontainer:1.0.0' }

-//If want to use kotlin android extention LayoutContainer experimental androidExtensions {
+//If you want to use kotlin android extention LayoutContainer experimental androidExtensions {
     experimental = true
 }